 This process works only for the projects without fiscal calendars.

 The data from the file is added as a separate dataset and does not affect the existing datasets.
-However, you can use a date dimension to manually connect this data to the existing data in your model.
+However, you can use a date dimension to manually connect this data to the existing data in your logical data model.
 Analytical Designer will show both of them, and you will be able to create an insight based on both the project data and the data from the file.

 To be able to combine data from the file with your project data via a date dimension, make sure that both of the following statements are true:

 - The file with the data to upload has at least one column with dates.

 - At least one of those columns with dates in the file corresponds with some date dimension in your model.

 This common date dimension is a "bridge point" that you are going to use to combine the data.

 Imaging that you have a file with planned sales per day:

 In your model, you have a dataset with actual sales per day: